 2) Use a professional Tenant Referencing / Credit Check Service

-Besides from using your own independent referencing protocols and intuition, you should use a professional referencing service which includes a professional credit check.
-Credit checks look into the financial history and current financial status of an individual, and report back any reg flags, including CCJ’s.
+Besides from using your own independent referencing protocols and intuition – which I’m sure is absolutely impeccable *cough* – I can only highly recommend reinforcing your defences by using a professional referencing service which includes a credit check.
+A credit check will interrogate the financial history and current financial status of an individual, and report back any red flags, including CCJ’s.
 Very useful.

-The reason you probably won’t want to professionally reference every applicant, but only your final short-listed applicants, is because landlords [in England] have to pay for referencing costs, so referencing EVERY applicant can become potentially very expensive.
-You want to reserve professional referencing for your final short-list that made it through the viewing process and are still interested in renting your property.
+The reason you probably won’t want to professionally reference every applicant, but only your final short-listed applicants, is because landlords [in England] are responsible for covering the costs, so referencing EVERY applicant can easily be costly.
+So you’ll likely want to reserve professional referencing for those that are still interested in renting your property after viewings.

-If you’re using a reputable letting agent to manage your referencing, they will use a 3rd party professional referencing service to reference your prospective tenant(s).
+If you’re using a reputable letting agent to manage your referencing, they should use a 3rd party professional referencing service to reference your prospective tenant(s).

 A professional referencing service will typically include the following: